Wix vs Squarespace Compared – Which Should You Use? Which is Best?

 Email marketing is only available through a paid extension.

-Tools for scheduling services, hotel booking, et cetera, are only available through paid extensions.
+Tools for scheduling services, hotel booking, and so on are only available through paid extensions.

 |Site building tools|